 - Keep it elegant.

-No. 1: Declutter and Simplify
+Step 1: Declutter and Simplify

 The way to a simply elegant digital life starts – you can surely guess – with decluttering.
 The thing with digital clutter is that it silently accumulates without us even noticing.
 When (physical) stuff piles up, at some point, it gets in our way.
 So we can no longer deny it’s there.
 However, it takes a lot longer until digital clutter makes you feel overwhelmed and less productive.
 When we tackle digital clutter too late, though, it costs us a lot of time and effort to get it under control.
 Typical examples are excess digital files, photos, apps, and overflowing emails.